Modern Minimalist Garden Design in India: Aangan to Correa

 Water Features

-• Narrow water channel (nahr) running along a central axis
+• Narrow water channel (30 cm wide) running along a path axis — the central organising element of the garden

-• Single spout fountain against a stone or concrete wall
+• Single spout fountain against a white-plastered wall with concealed plumbing — maximal effect, minimal form

-• Corten steel water bowl as a sculptural focal point
+• Corten steel water trough as a linear planter-fountain hybrid — structural material, sculptural water element

 Structures and Screens

-• Bamboo or timber slat screens for natural privacy
+• Teak or sal wood slat screen for natural privacy without visual heaviness

 Lighting and Accents

-• Warm-toned wall wash lights on feature walls
+• Warm 2700K wall wash lights on feature stone walls — reveals texture without colour distortion

 Seasonal Maintenance Guide